Vincho Castillo

 Marino Vinicio Castillo Rodríguez (born July 18, 1931), better known as Vincho, is a prominent Dominican lawyer, and controversial figure in Dominican politics.
 He is the president of the conservative political party National Progressive Force (Fuerza Nacional Progresista), and served as the main defense attorney of Ramón Báez Figueroa, prosecuted for the largest bank fraud in Dominican history, the Baninter case.

 Early life and family

 Castillo (born in San Francisco de Macorís, Dominican Republic) is the son of Pelegrín Castillo Agramonte, also an attorney and founder of a law firm that Vincho maintains until today, and Narcisa Rodríguez.
-He married Sogela Semán, the daughter of Lebanese immigrants, and begat his childs Pelegrín Horacio, Juárez Víctor, Vinicio Aristeo, and Sogela María.
+He married Sogela Semán, the daughter of Christian Palestinian immigrants from Bethlehem and Nazareth, and begat his childs Pelegrín Horacio, Juárez Víctor, Vinicio Aristeo, and Sogela María.

 His paternal grandfather was first cousin of Matías Ramón Mella Castillo, one of the Founding Fathers of the Dominican Republic.

 Career in Politics

 During the regime of Rafael Trujillo, Vincho was appointed by the Dominican Party as Representative for the then-one party Congress, and later worked with President Joaquín Balaguer in the Agrarian Reform of the early 1970s.

 Linked to the most obscure faction of then-ruling Reformist Party, Vincho was accused of being the central figure in the manoeuvre that caused the electoral conflict of 1978, when President Balaguer refused to accept Antonio Guzmán's victory.
 Eventually, four elected senators from the opposing PRD where snatched away in a very questionable decision by the Electoral Junta.
 It has been alleged that Vincho personally altered and falsified acts and documents to support the fraud, but these accusations were never proved.

 By the 1990s, Vincho was a presidential candidate and a senate candidate, but lost both elections.
 From 1996, he adhered himself to Leonel Fernández, serving him as the president of the National Counsel of Drugs.